psidhu42/school-district-analysis/README.md

 ### Purpose

-Scores for 9th graders at Thomas High School (THS) appear to have been altered, remove the scores from the data set using the Pandas 'loc' method through Jupyter Notebook, and determine how this changes the overall analysis of the school district.
+Scores for 9th graders at Thomas High School (THS) appear to have been altered, remove the scores from the data set using the Pandas `loc` method through Jupyter Notebook, and determine how this changes the overall analysis of the school district.

 ## Results of Analysis